Yuxiang-512/Producer-Consumer-Model/README.md

-This document need to be opened under the environment of Linux system.
+This .dz document need to be opened under the environment of Linux system.